openedx/edx-django-utils/docs/decisions/0001-purpose-of-this-repo.rst

 This repository was created as a home for django utilities that might be useful to OpenEdx.

-Note that some utilities may warrant their own repository.
+.. note:: Some utilities may warrant their own repository.
 A judgement call needs to be made as to whether code properly belongs here or not.
 Please review with the Architecture Team if you have any questions.

 Consequences